Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 For $r\gg r_*$, (8a) indeed leads to

 \beq\tag{12} r\gg r_*:v_r\approx 2a[\log\lp r/r_*\rp]^{1/2} \eq

-which implies that the radial outflow velocity increases slowly but indefinitely.
-This unphysical result may be traced to the assumption of isothermality of the wind (which implies an extended coronal heating and is contingent on the continuous addition of energy in the interplanetary space and would not be tenable at large distances from the star).
+which implies that the radial outflow velocity increases slowly but indefinitely\footnote{SOHO observation have shown (Cho et al \cite{cho}) the solar wind is mainly accelerated below $10 r_\odot$ and then continues at a nearly constant speed.} This unphysical result may be traced to the assumption of isothermality of the wind (which implies an extended coronal heating and is contingent on the continuous addition of energy in the interplanetary space and would not be tenable at large distances from the star).

 On the other hand, using (12), equation (10) shows that

 \beq\tag{13} \rho\sim 1/r^2 \eq

 so the density falls off algebraically, like $1/r^2$, at large distances from the star.